Akitorg/akiAtolDriver/README.md

             }
         }
     }

-Step 4.
+#### Step 4.
 To make income/outcome or report you can call KKM_Info fragment

     Fragment frag = new KKM_Fragment();

     FragmentManager fm = getSupportFragmentManager();
     fm.popBackStack(null, FragmentManager.POP_BACK_STACK_INCLUSIVE);
     fm.beginTransaction().replace(R.id.content_frame, frag).commit();

 Anyway if you want to do it bu yourself for some reason

     Intent intent = new Intent(getContext(), PrintChequeActivity.class);

+    intent.putExtra("printType", PrintType.ZREP);
-    intent.putExtra("printType", PrintType.ZREP);                           //Close session is called in this example intent.putExtra("printObject", new PrintObjects.ZRep());
+    intent.putExtra("printObject", new PrintObjects.ZRep()); // Close session is called in this example

     getActivity().startActivityForResult(intent, PRINT_RESPONSE_CODE);

 PrintObjects.Order constructor in this example get this params

-    new PrintObjects.Order(
     sale_extid  - uuid of order
     goods       - array of object OrderGood
     docSum      - sum of doc